 The Portfolio is subject to management risk because it is an actively managed investment portfolio.
-PIMCO and each individual portfolio manager will apply investment techniques and risk analysis in making investment decisions for the Portfolio, but there can be no quarantee that these decisions will produce the desired results.
+PIMCO and each individual portfolio manager will apply investment techniques and risk analysis in making investment decisions for the Portfolio, but there can be no guarantee that these decisions will produce the desired results.
 Certain securities or other instruments in which the Portfolio seeks to invest may not be available in the quantities desired.
 In addition, regulatory restrictions, actual or potential conflicts of interest or other considerations may cause PIMCO to restrict or prohibit participation in certain investments.
 In such circumstances, PIMCO or the individual portfolio managers may determine to purchase other securities or instruments as substitutes.
 Such substitute securities or instruments may not perform as intended, which could result in losses to the Portfolio.
-To the extent the Portfolio employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Portfolio.
-The Portfolio is also subject to the risk that deficiencies in the internal systems or controls of PIMCO or another service provider will cause losses for the Portfolio or hinder Portfolio operations.
+To the extent the Portfolio employs strategies targeting perceived pricing inefficiencies, arbitrage strategies or similar strategies, it is subject to the risk that the pricing or valuation of the securities and instruments involved in such strategies may change unexpectedly, which may result in reduced returns or losses to the Portfolio or hinder Portfolio operations.
 For example, trading delays or errors (both human and systematic) could prevent the Portfolio from purchasing a security expected to appreciate in value.
 Additionally, actual or potential conflicts of interest, legislative, regulatory, or tax restrictions, policies or developments may affect the investment techniques available to PIMCO and each individual portfolio manager in connection with managing the Portfolio and may also adversely affect the ability of the Portfolio to achieve its investment objective.
 There also can be no assurance that all of the personnel of PIMCO will continue to be associated with PIMCO for any length of time.
-The loss of the services of one or more key employees of PIMCO could have an adverse impact on the Portfolio's ability to realize its investment objective.
+The loss of the services of one or more key employees of PIMCO could have an adverse impact on the Portfolio's ability to realize